 The justice system collects arrestees' personally identifying information for a number of reasons.
 An arrestee's information is collected to investigate the charges against him and establish the elements of the offense.
 The arrestee's information is also used to connect him to the facts surrounding his arrest so that a court can assess the police official's determination that probable cause existed to arrest the individual.
-In order to maintain complete and accurate criminal history records as well as to compile crime statistics, the Illinois State Police collect arrestee information.
+In order to maintain complete and accurate criminal history records as well as to compile crime statistics, Illinois State Police collect arrestee information.
 Courts collect arrestee information to assess the need for financial security to assure the defendant's appearance at later proceedings and set conditions of release that will protect against the risks of nonappearance and the commission of new offenses.

-(1) Police must collect arrestee information - Police officials must collect any information that: (a) helps to establish the identity of the arrestee; (b) justifies the determination of probable cause to arrest; (c) substantiates the charges; or (d) assists in the eventual prosecution of the arrestee.
+(1) Police must collect arrestee information - Police officials must collect any information that: (a) helps establish the identity of the arrestee; (b) justifies the determination of probable cause to arrest; or (c) assists in the eventual prosecution of the arrestee.

-Information that tends to help establish an arrestee's identity includes his self-reported name, address, date of birth, and Social Security number; demographic information; photographs; DNA; and fingerprints.
-It can also include any unique identifiers assigned to the individual by government entities such as individual's actual Social Security number, the Illinois State Police SID number, and the FBI number.
+Information that tends to help establish an arrestee's identity includes his self-reported name, address, date of birth, and Social Security number; demographic information; photographs; and fingerprints.
+It can also include any unique identifiers assigned to the individual by government entities such as the individual's actual Social Security number, the Illinois State Police SID number, and the FBI number.

-- (2) Pretrial services personnel must collect arrestee information When an arrestee is to be presented for first appearance on felony charges, pre-trial services personnel must collect information concerning the arrestee's community ties, employment, residency, criminal record, and social background to assist the court in determining the appropriate terms and conditions of pretrial release. - (3) Arresting police agencies must provide arrestee information to Illinois State Police Police officials are required to share the identifying information and details regarding the felony and certain misdemeanor charges that they collect with the Illinois State Police for purposes of compiling a complete criminal history record.
+(2) Pretrial services personnel must collect arrestee information - When an arrestee is to be presented for first appearance on felony charges, pre-trial services personnel must collect information concerning the arrestee's community ties, employment, residency, criminal record, and social background to assist the court in determining the appropriate terms and conditions of pretrial release.